-i cisoliai acpatics
+i ersonal deputies

-Petra Pfeiff 41,000 (45,000)
+Petra Pfeiff, until 200428 8,250 (41,000)

-Anita Johansson, from 190827 10,628 (0)
+Erland Ekheden, from 200429 28,667 (0)

+Anita Johansson 43,000 (10,628)

-Roger Vilhelmsson 39,000 (41,000)
+Roger Vilhelmsson 41,000 (39,000

-Eva Fagerberg 33,000 (37,000)
+Eva Fagerberg 43,000 (33,000)

-Mikael Andersson 39,000 (41,000)
+Mikael Andersson 43,000 (39,000)

-Fredrik Bäckström 39,000 (41,000)
+Fredrik Bäckström 43,000 (39,000)

 The new employment contract includes a defined contribution pension benefit amounting to 30% of annual income.
 The contract applies with a 12-month mutual notice period and does not specify an age-specific retirement age.
-In the event of termination on the part of the company, a deduction of paid compensation will be made if remuneration is received from another employment.
+In the event of termination on the part of the society, a deduction of paid compensation will be made if remuneration is received from another employment.

 The President has a free car benefit in his contract.
-The current car is classed as a super eco car.

 Salary and other remuneration to the President is reviewed by the Board's Remuneration Committee.
-The Remuneration Committee consists of Gunnar Holmgren, chairman, Lars Fresker, Helen Thornberg and Lena Emanuelsson.
+The Remuneration Committee consists of Gunnar Holmgren, chairman, Lars Fresker and Helen Thornberg.
 The Board decides on salary and remuneration to the President.
 The Board has approved the President's external directorships and that the President owns a close company.
 The President receives fees from these assignments.
-The President may not undertake assignments outside his employment in the Society without the approval of the Board.
+The President may not undertake assignments outside his employment in the society without the approval of the Board.